Boone County, Kentucky

-Boone County is a county located on the Ohio River in the northernmost part of the Commonwealth of Kentucky.
+Boone County is the northernmost county in the Commonwealth of Kentucky.
 As of the 2020 census, the population was 135,968, making it the fourth-most populous county in Kentucky.
 Its county seat is Burlington.
 The county was formed in 1798 from a portion of Campbell County and was named for frontiersman Daniel Boone.
 Boone County, with Kenton and Campbell Counties, is of the Northern Kentucky metro area, and the Cincinnati-Middletown, OH-KY-IN Metropolitan Statistical Area.
 It is the location of the Cincinnati/Northern Kentucky International Airport, which serves Cincinnati and the tri-state area.

 History

 Native Americans had once inhabited a large late historic village in Petersburg that contained "at least two periods of habitation dating to 1150 A.D. and 1400 A.D."

 In 1729, an unknown Frenchman sketched an area on his chart at what is now Big Bone Lick State Park with a note that it was "where they found the bones of an elephant."
 Another Frenchman, Charles le Moyne de Longueuil (1687–1755), would later be credited with being the first to investigate the Big Bone Lick area.

 In 1789, 10-year-old John Tanner was captured by Ojibwe Indians across from the mouth of the Great Miami River, while his Baptist minister father, brother, and their slaves were planting corn.

 Boone County was created in 1798, and named after Daniel Boone.